Updated October 30, 2023

-Difference between Stocks vs Bonds
+Difference Between Stocks vs Bonds

-- The company can split it up into shares and then sell these shares in the open market.
-So basically a person who buys a stock is having an actual share of the company.
-For this reason, the stock is also known as Equity.
-Stockholders are paid dividends only if the company declares a dividend.
-Biggest corporations trade their stocks on stock exchanges.
+- The company can split it into shares and sell them in the open market.
+So basically, a person who buys a stock has an actual share of the company.
+For this reason, the stock is also known as equity.
+The company pays dividends to stockholders only if it declares a dividend.
+The biggest corporations trade their stocks on stock exchanges.
 Stocks are either publicly or privately issued.
-If it is publicly issued then it is traded on stock exchanges like NASDAQ.
-When stocks are privately issued then it is held by a small group of individuals having a substantial percentage of ownership.
+If publicly issued, it is sold on stock exchanges like NASDAQ.
+The small group of individuals holds a substantial percentage of ownership when secretly issuing stocks.

 Types of Stocks and Bonds

 - Preferred Stock – Shareholders under this category don’t have voting rights but are eligible to get dividends before common stockholders.
 They get fixed dividend payments.

-- S. Government bonds- These are the debt obligations of the US government and are known as treasuries.
+- S. Government Bonds – These are the debt obligations of the US government and are known as treasuries.
 These are generally issued for terms of 20 and 30 years.

-Stocks vs Bonds Infographics
+Head-to-Head Comparisons Between Stocks vs Bonds ( Infographics)

 Below is the top 8 Difference between Stocks vs Bonds

-Key Differences between Stocks vs Bonds
+Key Differences Between Stocks vs Bonds

-- Stocks are equity instruments and bonds are debt instruments.
+- Stocks are equity instruments, and bonds are debt instruments.

 - Stocks are riskier than bonds.

-- Stockholders are owners of the company while bondholders are lenders to the company.
+- Stockholders are owners of the company, while bondholders are lenders to the company.

 Below is the Comparison table between Stocks vs Bonds

-|The Basis of Comparison
+|Basis of Comparison

-|These are a financial instrument which gives ownership interest and is issued by the company in exchange for cash.
+|These are a financial instrument that gives ownership interest and is issued by the company in exchange for cash.

-|Issued by the government, financial institutions or companies.|
+|Issued by the government, financial institutions, or companies.

-|Type of Return||Gives dividend.||Gives interest.|
+|Type of Return

-|Guarantee of Return||No guarantee.||Guaranteed.|
+|Guarantee of Return

 |Bondholders get preference at the time of repayment.